Studio Proteus: Early years (1986–1994)

 Studio Proteus was, from the beginning, quality oriented.
 Smith refused to work from photocopies of published books, instead shooting directly from the original art.
 The techniques for retouching the sound effects were developed by award-winning comics letterer Thomas Orzechowski, and later refined by Japanese manga artist Tomoko Saito.
 All translators had over a decade of experience and had written books, magazine articles, and fiction outside of their translation work.
 To encourage quality production, page rates for Studio Proteus letterers and translators were the highest in the industry, and they were also paid royalties—a practice unique to Studio Proteus.
 In some cases, original covers were commissioned from the manga artists themselves.

 The early years of publishing manga in America were surprisingly successful, buoyed by the new popularity of black and white comics in the direct sales market, and Marvel's bestselling colorized version of Akira.
 This grace period came to an end when the black and white comics boom imploded in 1988.
 Both Viz and Studio Proteus had been experimenting with a wide variety of manga genres, but when the market tightened only those which appealed to the core "comic book store" market survived.
 It was not to be until the early 21st century that manga would again cover so large a range of subjects.

-Studio Proteus was heavily involved in the promotion of manga and anime during the early years, and Smith gave numerous interviews, appeared on television and radio (including MTV and Canada's Basic Black), and spoke at Georgetown University and the Smithsonian as well as writing dozens of articles for magazines.
+Studio Proteus was heavily involved in the promotion of manga and anime during the early years, and Smith gave multiple interviews, appeared on television and radio (including MTV and Canada's Basic Black), and spoke at Georgetown University and the Smithsonian as well as writing dozens of articles for magazines.
 Working together with anime company Gainax, Studio Proteus also organized the first large anime and manga convention, AnimeCon '91.
 However, Smith publicly admitted that, as a very private person, he was not fond of these promotional activities.
 As soon as other spokespeople for manga and anime appeared (such as Trish Ledoux of Animag), he retired from the public eye and rarely gave interviews after approximately 1993.